1. Tara Meadows Holiday Park reserves the right of admission.

 Transfer Of Sites

-23. The right to place a Mobile Home on the site allotted is personal to the Mobile Home owner and may not be sold, assigned, or sub-let, i.e. purchase of a Mobile Home does not carry with it the right to retain that Mobile Home on the park.
+- The right to place a Mobile Home on the site allotted is granted exclusively to the Mobile Home owner, and may not be sold, assigned, gifted or sub-let to any other party.
+The purchase of a Mobile Home does not carry with it the right to retain that Mobile Home indefinitely on the park.

-24. No trading whatsoever is permitted by any person in the Park.
+- No trading whatsoever is permitted by any person on the Park.
 The introduction of any outside trading interest is strictly forbidden.

 From time to time, the management does permit each owner to give the use of their homes to other members of their immediate family (brothers, sisters or parents) PROVIDED the names of these people have been given to the management for approval before occupying the mobile.
 Any use of the Mobile Home without the above arrangements being made will be judged paying customers and will be treated as a breach of rule number 25.

 27.2.
-The owner may remove Mobile Home from site and offer it for sale on another location.
+Alternatively, the mobile home owner may remove their mobile home from site and offer it for sale on another location.